DevExpress/dotnet-eud/dashboard-for-desktop/articles/dashboard-designer/providing-data/binding-to-json-data-sources.md

     - A **query parameter** specifies an HTTP request parameter that is passed to a JSON endpoint.
     - A **header** is a custom HTTP header in JSON endpoint requests.

     You can use expressions and dashboard parameters to set path parameters, query parameter values and headers.
-Click "+" icon to create a new parameter, enable the new parameter's **Expression** property and select **Expression Editor** from the **Value** property's drop-down list.
+Click the "+" icon to create a new parameter, enable the new parameter's **Expression** property and select **Expression Editor** from the **Value** property's drop-down list.

     ![specify-data-source](../../../images/specify4.png)